achiwa912/tet/README.md

 * "I" key - rotate for 2nd player
 * "K" key - drop for 2nd player

-* Space bar - pause/cancel
-* ESC key - quit game

-<h2>Used resources</h2>
+<h2>License</h2>

 Thank you very much for the great library, images and sound effect data.
+These copyrights are owned by the authors.
+Visit their web pages for license information.

 * Uses Python arcade library: https://arcade.academy/index.html
 * Background images are from https://pixabay.com/
 * Sound data are from 魔王魂 at https://maoudamashii.jokersounds.com/

-Python script copyrights by Kyosuke Achiwa, 2020, distributing under the MIT license
+Zen Tetris Python script copyright (C) 2020 Kyosuke Achiwa, 2020